Grenchen: Transport

-Grenchen has an own bus company "BGU".
+Grenchen has its own bus company, "BGU".
 The bus lines connect Grenchen with Bettlach, Lengnau, Büren, Rüti and Selzach.

 Economy

 As of In 2010 2010, Grenchen had an unemployment rate of 5.7%.
 As of 2008, there were 122 people employed in the primary economic sector and about 36 businesses involved in this sector.
 5,906 people were employed in the secondary sector and there were 217 businesses in this sector.
 4,197 people were employed in the tertiary sector, with 544 businesses in this sector.
 There were 7,988 residents of the municipality who were employed in some capacity, of which females made up 43.8% of the workforce.